 Press the brake pedal and make sure the transmission is in the Park position.

 Turn the KEYLESS-GO key in the ignition to start the engine.
 Release the key as soon as the engine cranks.

 Make sure to save the Engine Start/Stop button to reinsert it once you change the battery in your Mercedes key fob.
 In the meantime, you must start your MB by inserting the key into the ignition.

 Next time, remember to change the key battery as soon as you see the warning message on your instrument cluster saying “Key Battery Low.”

 Why does this work?

-The key is powered by the inductive current when it is inserted into the ignition.
-This allows the key to communicate with the IR and transmit a rolling code to EIS which verifies the key and starts the engine.
+The key is powered by the inductive current when inserted into the ignition.
+This allows the key to communicate with the IR and transmit a rolling code to EIS, which verifies the key and starts the engine.

 What to do next?

 Change the battery on your Mercedes-Benz keyfob as soon as possible.
 The battery is easy to change yourself.
 Instructions on how to change the battery on any Mercedes-Benz key fob can be found here:

 No programming is required after you replace the key battery.
 Insert the key in the ignition to start the car once, and the key should function properly, including the door lock/unlock feature.